dzhavat/dzhavat.github.io/_posts/2019-11-18-running-a-single-test-suite-spec-in-jasmine.md

 title: Running a single test suite/spec in Jasmine
 ---

 Every developer knows that writing tests is important.
-To me, tests are like an evidence that I present to my team (or my future self) that the code I've written actually works the way I claim it be.
-This sounds nice and stuff but it wasn't until recently that I started writing actual tests.
+To me, tests are like an evidence that I present to my team (or my future self) that the code I’ve written actually works the way I claim it be.
+This sounds nice and stuff but it wasn’t until recently that I started writing actual tests.

-Something I've noticed, even with my little testing experience, is that test suites can grow pretty fast.
-It's not long before you end up with a bunch of suites each containing a bunch of specs and then you ask yourself "How can I run only a single suite/spec instead of the whole thing?"
+Something I’ve noticed, even with my little testing experience, is that test suites can grow pretty fast.
+It’s not long before you end up with a bunch of suites each containing a bunch of specs and then you ask yourself “How can I run only a single suite/spec instead of the whole thing?”

-I've certainly asked myself this question more than once.
+I’ve certainly asked myself this question more than once.
 So if you write your tests using Jasmine, I have a simple solution:

 ### Running a single suite